lvanasse/lvanasse.github.io/about.md

 ---
 # About me

-I'm a software engineer student at ÉTS in Montréal,QC,Canada.
+I'm a embedded software developper at Lux Aerobot in Montréal, QC, Canada.
+I have a bachelor degree from ÉTS in software engineering.
 I focus on robotic, embedded and system programming.
 \\
 I'm also interested in :
 - Software engineering